Endogen/Telegram-Kraken-Bot/README.md

 - `/settings`: Show and change bot settings
 - `/reload`: Reload custom command keyboard

-If you want to show a list of available commands as you type, talk to Telegram user `BotFather` and send the command `/setcommands`.
+If you want to show a list of available commands as you type, open a chat with Telegram user `BotFather` and send the command `/setcommands`.
 Then choose the bot you want to activate the list for and after that send the list of commands with description.
 Something like this:
 ```
 trade - buy or sell assets
 orders - show or close orders